Companies can cut costs and enjoy other benefits by using ozone

 How much energy, resources and money could you or your customers save by adding ozone to water processing?
 The information is out there and available, but you can be sure of one thing: your competition won’t be the one to tell you about it.

-Nursing Home Laundry Benefits from New Ozone System
+Saving Nursing Home Laundry Benefits From New Ozone System

 In 2002, Pine Haven County Home installed a new ozone system in its laundry facility.
 The system not only reduced heating, water and chemical cost, it also enhanced the quality of the linens and work environment.
 According to Tom Shumsky, laundry and housekeeping supervisor, ClearWater Tech’s HDO3-II ozone system was chosen to update the facility of the 120-bed nursing home.